jlaaser/pogil-polymers/README.md

  - This project also contains a template for a single exercise, called "single-exercise.tex":

 	- To compile a single exercise, put the path to the exercise you want to compile into the "\include" statement in "single-exercise.tex" and run LaTeX.

+ - By default, the activities compile as printable handouts that are ready to give to students.
+To instead compile the instructor guide (which includes both solutions and implementation notes for each activity), change the \documentclass line to:

+	- \documentclass[instructor,handout]{pogil}	% use this version to compile a single activity in single-exercise.tex
+	- \documentclass[instructor,book]{pogil}	% use this version to compile the full set of activities, in pogil-polymers.tex

  - Compiled PDFs of the full set of exercises will be uploaded with each official release; see https://github.com/jlaaser/pogil-polymers/releases